 Why you should visit New Mexico with kids

 Have you visited New Mexico with kids – or without?
-What are your favorite places to visit in New Mexico?
+What are your favorite places to visit on New Mexico family vacations?
 Leave your thoughts in the comments below.